In this tutorial, we will look at how to use Rsync on a Synology NAS.

 sudo rsync -avx / [USERNAME]@[NAS IP ADDRESS]:/[NAS VOLUME]/Backups/[PC NAME]

 10. When the process is completed, you will see that your files are now on your Synology NAS in the folder we created.

+This tutorial looked at how to use Rsync on a Synology NAS.
 The first time executing this, all files will need to be backed up which will take a little longer than subsequent backups.
 Rsync does incremental backups, which means that it will view the files that are changed and back them up to the Synology NAS.